Up Out My Face

-"Up Out My Face" is a song by American singer and songwriter Mariah Carey from her twelfth studio album, Memoirs of an Imperfect Angel (2009).
+"Up Out My Face" is a song by American singer-songwriter Mariah Carey from her twelfth studio album, Memoirs of an Imperfect Angel (2009).
 Written and produced by Carey, Tricky Stewart and The-Dream, it is a song which includes a marching band in its instrumentation.
 The lyrics for the song have been speculated to be directed at American rapper Eminem, whom Carey has a longstanding feud with since the early 2000's after his claims that they were in a relationship.

 The song received generally positive reviews from music critics for its humorous lyrics and the addition of rapper Nicki Minaj on the remix.
 Carey released Minaj's version as a single in January 2010 for a proposed remix album titled Angels Advocate, which was ultimately shelved.
 A music video was released nevertheless and was directed by Nick Cannon, Carey's then husband, which also received positive reviews.

 Background and release

 "Up Out My Face" was written and produced by Mariah Carey, Tricky Stewart and The-Dream, for Carey's twelfth studio album, Memoirs of an Imperfect Angel (2009).
 Carey later intended to re-release Memoirs of an Imperfect Angel as a remix album under the title Angels Advocate, which would have consisted of remixes of the standard songs with featured artists.
 Some of these artists included Mary J. Blige, R. Kelly, Gucci Mane among others.
 "Angels Cry" and "Up Out My Face" were released as remix singles with Ne-Yo and Nicki Minaj respectively.
+In an interview for MTV News at Dylan's Candy Bar, Minaj revealed that she had kept her remix of the song a secret from everyone she knew because she was "so surprised" at being asked to work with Carey.

 Minaj and Carey's duet of "Up Out My Face" was released to rhythmic contemporary and urban contemporary radio in the United States on January 26, 2010.
 It was made available for digital download on February 16, 2010.
 Despite the release, in March 2010, production of Angels Advocate had halted and the project was shelved indefinitely.
 Island Def Jam stated that the singer was instead working on a new project and "new surprises".
 Metro revealed that Carey was recording a second Christmas album.

-Production

-The recording process was handled by Brian Garten, Chris "Tex" O'Ryan and Brian "B-Luv" Thomas at The Boom Boom Room in Burbank and Honeywest Studios in New York City.
-It was mixed by Jaycen-Joshua Fowler and Dave Pensado at Larrabee Studios in Universal City, and were assisted by Giancarlo Lino.
-In an interview for MTV News at Dylan's Candy Bar, Minaj revealed that she had kept her remix of the song a secret from everyone she knew because she was "so surprised" at being asked to work with Carey.